clearlinux/clear-linux-documentation/source/network_boot.rst

       the kernel file is named :file:`linux`, which is a symbolic link to the actual kernel file.

 #.
 Create an iPXE boot script.
-During an iPXE boot, the iPXE boot script directs
+During an iPXE boot, the iPXE boot script
-   the PXE client to the files needed to network boot |CL|.
-Use the names given to the initial ramdisk and kernel files.
+   directs the PXE client to the files needed to network boot |CL|.
+Use the names previously given to the initial ramdisk and kernel files.

    .. code-block:: console